 Please note: Due to the variance in cancellation policies of the student residences we use, please check individual student residence pages for their cancellation details.

 - between 15 and 29 working days’ notice before the course begins: we will retain 50% of your full fees and refund the balance of your fees.

 - fewer than 15 working days’ notice before the course begins: no refund can be made.

-Please note: If we have issued you with a letter / CAS to support a visa application, we can only accept a cancellation due to visa refusal.
+Please note: If we have issued you with a visa letter to support a visa application, we can only accept a cancellation due to visa refusal.
 If you cancel your course for any other reason, we will not be able to refund your fees.